 It’s true: Sensational headlines attract viewers out of sheer curiosity.
 Even if something looks too good to be true, viewers will investigate just to be sure.

 Because of that, YouTube discourages clickbait content – including video titles.

 On its support page, YouTube states that it doesn’t condone “misleading metadata or thumbnails, [such as] using the title, thumbnail, [or] description to trick users” into watching a video.

 One example could be a video titled “Buying a Mansion for $1 Million.”
-If the creator drives around to look at expensive homes with no intention of buying or discussing that journey, it’s clickbait.
+If the creator drives around to look at expensive homes with no intention of buying, renting, or even discussing that journey, it’s clickbait.

 4. Use the Right Keywords for YouTube Search